GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_charter.md

 - **Community Outreach & Engagement**: Activities related to building community engagement and outreach are excluded.

 #### Resources
-- **Node-Specific SOPs**: SOPs tailored to the unique needs of individual nodes are not included, as the focus is on providing common templates and guidelines.
+- **Node-Specific SOPs**: SOPs tailored to the unique needs of individual nodes are not included, as the focus is on providing standard templates and guidelines.
 - **Training Materials for Users**: Resources designed for educating end-users (researchers) are out of scope.
 - **Security Audits**: Formal security audits are not covered by the SOPs, although security procedures are included.